wpmartin/dbt-dremio-fundamentals/unit-0/README.md

 Now head over to `localhost:9001` in your browser and log in to the Minio dashboard with the username "admin" and password "password".

-Once you are logged in, create a bucket called `warehouse`, and we have everything we need.
+Once you are logged in, create a bucket called `warehouse`, and with that we have everything we need.
 Feel free to visit this dashboard later on in this tutorial, after we make some Apache Iceberg tables, to see the created files.

 ## Starting Dremio

-Next, it is time to start Dremio and get our data sources connected.
+Next, it is time to start Dremio and get it connected to our data sources.
 Let's get Dremio started with the following command:

 ```
 docker compose up -d dremio